Estimated reading time: 16 minutes

 - Printable Christmas Grocery List

-No one likes missing an ingredient or having to rush out to the grocery store at the last minute.
+No one likes missing an ingredient or rushing to the grocery store at the last minute.

-Easy Christmas desserts are a must for our family and the recipes are fairly traditional for us.
+Easy Christmas desserts are a must for our family, and the recipes are pretty traditional.

-Without fail we would go home for Christmas with containers of easy Christmas desserts that we made and froze.
+Without fail, we would go home for Christmas with containers of easy desserts that we made and froze.

-Baking at the CBB house starts on Dec 1 and keeps on going until we have enough to pass on as edible gifts.
+Baking at the CBB house starts on Dec 1 and continues until we have enough to pass on as edible gifts.

-We would always make tonnes of extra Christmas desserts for anyone who showed up at the house.
+We always made many extra Christmas desserts for anyone at the house.

-It’s a must that we give a small plate of our easy Christmas desserts for guests to take home for the holidays.
+We must give guests a small plate of easy Christmas desserts to take home for the holidays.

-There was always that aura of happiness with all of the Christmas decorations inside and out and an amazingly decorated tree.
+There was always that aura of happiness with the Christmas decorations inside and out and an amazingly decorated tree.

-It was a big deal to my inlaws to have the entire family home for Christmas and we made that trip without any thoughts.
+It was a big deal to my inlaws to have the entire family home for Christmas, and we made that trip without thought.

-Most often we’d leave after New Years’ and head home and happy that we made more memories to hold in our hearts.
+We’d often leave after New Year’s, head home, and be happy that we made more memories to hold in our hearts.